Flood Prevention and Precautions

 - Ensure proper ground cover such as vegetation or mulch is in place to prevent erosion.
 In an emergency, cover disturbed soils with plastic sheeting secured with sandbags.

 - Any alteration to your building or land requires a permit from the City of Poway.
-Building Permits may be obtained at the Development Services Department, 1st Floor of City Hall.
+Building permits may be obtained at the Development Services (1st Floor of City Hall).

-- If winter storms are severe, the City provides free, unfilled sandbags and loose sand on Garden Road (across from Garden Road School), Midland Road (across from the Old Poway Park Train Barn), and Lake Poway Road (at the first parking lot on the right approaching the lake).
+- When heavy rain is forecast, the City makes accessible free, unfilled sandbags and loose sand on Garden Road (across from Garden Road School), Midland Road (across from the Old Poway Park Train Barn), and Lake Poway Road (at the first parking lot on the right approaching the lake).